History of Stockholm: Population and city plans

 The process of reshaping Stockholm was initiated by a major fire in 1625 which destroyed the south-western part of today's old town.
 As a result, two new boulevard-like streets were created — Stora Nygatan and Lilla Nygatan — and along the eastern waterfront the medieval wall was replaced by a row of prestigious palaces — Skeppsbron.

 For the ridges surrounding the city – Norrmalm, Östermalm, Kungsholmen, and Södermalm – new city plans were worked out to create wide and straight artery streets.
 The project was implemented so thoroughly, in several parts of the city no traces exist of the previous medieval structures.
 Many of the streets from this era are still extant, and some of those proposed have been realised with some minor modifications.

 The population grew from less than 10,000 in the early 17th century to more than 50,000 in the mid-1670s.

 The city's income rose from 18,595 daler in 1635–36 to 81,480 daler in 1644.
 In 1642, approximately 60 per cent of that sum was spent on construction works.

+Law enforcement and the poor

+The growing city of Stockholm also had a greater demand for law enforcement.
+In 1624, the first prison in the city, called "Tukthuset," was established.
+During their time in prison, the inmates were tasked with creating textiles.
+To reduce the crime rate and maintain order, a mounted nighttime police force was created to prevent crimes and escort people to their homes.

+In 1633, the "Great Orphanage" (the exact name was "Stora barnhuset") was established in Norrmalm.
+The children would work and be taught a profession while having a place to sleep and eat.